 C:\ProgramData is an invisible folder.

-MARIN SLL license files and/or client configuration files can also be stored in other locations on your PC.
-If you do that, make sure that location is stored in environment variable
+MARIN SLL license files and/or client configuration files can be stored in other locations on your PC.
+If you do so, please make sure that location is stored in environment variable

 MARIN_LICENSE_PATHS.
 Several license locations can be stored in this environment variable.
 They have to be separated with a semicolon(";").
 For more information on how to set this variable in Windows, please read Adding the MARIN_LICENSE_PATHS environment variable.